 Step 2: Determine the Preferred Signature Format

-Most agencies or institutions require a specific format when signing under Power of Attorney.
+Most agencies or institutions require a specific format when signing under a Power of Attorney.
 Consider calling ahead to establish what format is preferred — if any.

 If there’s no preference, use a standard format such as the one in the signature sample below: